Xiaoccer/MobileFaceNet_Pytorch/README.md

   1. Change the **CAISIA_DATA_DIR** and **LFW_DATA_DAR** in `config.py` to your data path.

-  2. Train the MobileFaceNet model.
+  2. Train the mobilefacenet model.

         **Note:** The default settings set the batch size of 512, use 2 gpus and train the model on 70 epochs.
 You can change the settings in `config.py`
       ```